-Many 3D software modelling tools currently available focus on creating models for rendering and animation.
+Many 3D software modeling tools currently available focus on creating models for rendering and animation.
 Most of the time, this type of software does not require the object to be solid and only represents its surface.
 This information is sometimes insufficient to reconstruct a solid object solely based on the 3D design.

 - Borders and holes

-A design may contain surfaces with borders, that do not enclose a volume.
-These surfaces have no thickness and therefore cannot be constructed.
-Sometimes, small holes prevent the surfaces from being 'watertight'.
+A design may contain surfaces with borders that do not enclose a volume.
+These surfaces have no thickness and, therefore, cannot be constructed.
+Sometimes, small holes prevent the surfaces from being 'watertight.’